madprops/airc/README.md

 If they're set to `admins` only admins can use the bot at all.

-You can edit these through the bot: `mybot, !allow_ask all`.
+You can edit these through commands: `!allow_ask all`.

 Check current permissions with `!config` or directly: `!allow_rules`.